bartoszpkurek/WorkImpSys/ReadMe.txt

+Whats needed (easiest):
+- JavaDerby (Netbeans default DBMS)
+- Payara

+Instruction of deployment:
+- JDBC configuration - /Web Pages/Web-INF/glassfish-resources
+- persistance.xml is set to Create so please after creating DB run the project to create tables
+- SQL initial data to insert is in Other Sources/SQL
+- Realm configuration is in RealmConf.PNG

+What works (for now):
+- all use cases,
 - communication with Derby
-- accounts/notification listing
+- hashing passwords
-- login system - partially
 - NamedQueries
-- Interceptors (for now only for one class)
-- Ranking system to check if 1 user can vote 1 time - right now based on exception
-- actually full planned functionality works - user management, disabling, enabling, deleting
+- login system
+- ranking/notification system
 - CRUD
-- Validation of forms (partially)
+- validation of forms
+- loggers (partialy)

 What does not work:
 -Everything else :)
 -Exceptions
 -Junit Test
 -List of what work :)
--
+-loggers (partialy)
+-transactions